divyanshmethi/ParkingLot/README.md

 * Slot number in which a car with a given registration number is parked.

 * Slot numbers of all slots where a cars of drivers of a particular age is parked.
+---
 ### Pre requisites

-The source code for this project is written using Node.js.
-Make sure you have Node.js installed on your computer before running this application.
+The source code for this project is written using [Node.js](https://nodejs.org/en/download/).
+Make sure you have [Node.js](https://nodejs.org/en/download/) installed on your computer before running this application. if not please install Node.js from [here](https://nodejs.org/en/download/)

 To check if you have Node.js and NPM installed by running simple commands to see what version of each is installed:

-**Test Node.js**: To see if Node is installed, type node -v in Terminal.
+- **Test Node.js**: To see if Node is installed, type node -v in Terminal.
 This should print the version number so you’ll see something like this v10.16.0.

-**Test NPM**.
+- **Test NPM**.
 To see if NPM is installed, type npm -v in Terminal.
 This should print the version number so you’ll see something like this 6.9.0.
+---
 ### How to run

 STEP 1: npm install
 npm install or npm i will download all the dependencies defined in package.json file and generate a node_modules/ folder with the installed modules.
+Learn more [here](https://docs.npmjs.com/cli/v6/commands/npm-install)

 STEP 2: Open terminal and type node src/index.js input.txt or npm start src/index.js